Do You Remember Love (film)

-Do You Remember Love is a 1985 American made-for-television drama film starring Joanne Woodward and Richard Kiley.
-It won three Emmy Awards, the Humanitas Prize, the Writers Guild of America Award, and a Peabody Award.
+Do You Remember Love is a 1985 American drama television film starring Joanne Woodward and Richard Kiley.
+It won 3 Primetime Emmy Awards, the Humanitas Prize, the Writers Guild of America Award, and a Peabody Award.

 Synopsis

-Barbara Wyatt-Hollis wins the hearts of her academic colleagues with her quick wit and irresistible but definitely quirky personality.
+Barbara Wyatt-Hollis wins the hearts of her academic colleagues with her quick wit and irresistible but quirky personality.
 Though popular with her students, she might not have gotten tenure if she were not a truly distinguished poet.
-Barbara has won many prizes and now has been nominated for the Longfellow Award, given only once a decade.
+Barbara has won many prizes and has been nominated for the Longfellow Award, given only once a decade.

-Barbara is lovingly married to George, who runs his own machine shop, and is more than happy to have Barbara as the star of the family.
+Barbara is lovingly married to George, who runs his own machine shop and is more than happy to have Barbara as the star of the family.
 George couldn't be more proud when he learns that Barbara is a nominee for poetry's number-one award, which he's sure she'll win.
 In the midst of the excitement, Barbara's mother, Lorraine, breaks her hip.
-George suggests that Lorraine convalesce at Barbara and George's home.
-Uneasy about that, Barbara agrees.
+George suggests Lorraine convalesce at Barbara and George's home.
+Uneasy, Barbara nevertheless agrees.

-It starts with Lorraine discovering that Barbara's sugar bowl is full of salt.
-Lorraine notices a lot of odd little things about Barbara's behavior.
-The main thing is that her daughter is uncharacteristically quick to anger.
+Lorraine discovers Barbara's sugar bowl is full of salt and begins to notice a lot of odd things about Barbara's behavior, especially that her daughter is uncharacteristically quick to anger.
 Lorraine asks George if he hasn't noticed the changes in Barbara, but he brushes it off.
-But George has indeed noticed the changes in Barbara and is most troubled by her temper, which has always had an edge, but seems now to be careening out of control.
-One evening she gets so angry during a squabble that she bites her husband.
+But George has indeed noticed the changes and is most troubled by her temper, which has always had an edge but seems now to be careening out of control.
+One evening Barbara gets so angry during a squabble that she bites her husband.

 George talks to his campus-psychiatrist friend, who observes Barbara at a party and tells George of a specialist he knows.
 Barbara agrees that something may be wrong.
 After many tests, the specialist concludes through the process of elimination that Barbara has Alzheimer's.
-In an effort to cope with a mind that is constantly losing things, Barbara begins to put labels, instructions, and reminders, everywhere—on bottles, doors, the telephone.
+In an effort to cope with a mind that is constantly losing things, Barbara begins to put labels, instructions and reminders everywhere — on bottles, doors, the telephone.
 George discovers a note she has been carrying up her sleeve.
 On it, Barbara has written "George".